iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 2 reviews"/>
 </p>

+> While it is Easy to install and no noticeable battery drain ...
+The low uptake makes it useless.
+The govt sucked at the rollout.
+Shame on you<br> :date: __2021-05-20 01:33:18__

+> I have yet to receive an alert, although I have had the app up and running for over a year.<br> :date: __2021-05-18 20:32:03__

+> 2.1 update (late April) used about 48% of my battery, prompting a premature battery drain warning.
+I wish AB and BC would set asside the NIH syndrome, and just enable the federal contact tracing app (which I have installed, but is usless to me unless I encounter somebody from outside AB and BC).
+Update: 2.2 update (May 15) seems to use 1/8th the power.
+Hard to tell because previous release destroyed my battery from deep discharge cyles (swelling syptoms; new battery installed day after update).<br> :date: __2021-05-18 08:45:16__

 > This app should be linked with the Canada wide Covid app.<br> :date: __2021-05-13 16:29:03__

 > Battery usage went from less than 5% to 35% with the new update.
 Unacceptable, had to delete app.<br> :date: __2021-05-01 05:11:38__

 > With this software installed, my phone will be dead by morning, every night.
 This has been my experience- nearly every morning this past month I have missed my alarms from my phone because even on a full charge at the time i go to sleep, it will have expired by the time i want to get up.
 I never was exposed to covid in the duration that I had this software installed, so i can't attest to its functionality, other than that it consumed a lot of resources on my phone such that i had to remove it.<br> :date: __2021-04-27 18:20:46__

-> New update uses about 48% of my battery, prompting a premature battery drain warning.
-I wish AB and BC would set asside the NIH syndrome, and just enable the federal contact tracing app (which I have installed, but is usless to me unless I encounter somebody from outside AB and BC.
-Edit: Reinstalling the app approximately doubled the run-time, but it still uses more power than any other app on my phone: including the federal contact tracing app.<br> :date: __2021-04-24 09:05:43__

 > Recent changes made my battery life worst.
 Background battery usage jumped dramatically where it would drain battery overnight while I sleep.
 This was not happening in past.
 In my opinion I think the new additions from last update are causing drain.
 Maybe it is constantly hitting servers to grab statistics.<br> :date: __2021-04-18 18:34:09__